SAP/cloud-security-services-integration-library/spring-xsuaa/Migration_JavaContainerSecurityProjects.md

     .getTokenValue();
 ```

-See the [java-security-test docs](/java-security-test) for more details.
+See the [java-security-test documentation](/java-security-test) for more details, also on how to leverage JUnit 5 extensions.

 ### Enable local testing
 For local testing you might need to provide custom `VCAP_SERVICES` before you run the application.